Docs Menu

 Warning

-For TLS/SSL connections to mongod and mongos, avoid using --sslAllowInvalidCertificates if possible and only use --sslAllowInvalidCertificates on systems where intrusion is not possible.
+Although available, avoid using the --sslAllowInvalidCertificates option if possible.
+If the use of --sslAllowInvalidCertificates is necessary, only use the option on systems where intrusion is not possible.

 --sslAllowInvalidHostnames